oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 - The combination of function name and ordered set of parameter types MUST be unique within a schema.
-- All unbound function overloads with the same function name within a schema MUST specify the same return type.
+- All unbound function overloads with the same function name within a schema MUST specify the same [return type](#ReturnType) with identical nullability and type facets.

 Note that [type definitions](#TypeDefinition) can be used to disambiguate overloads for both bound and unbound functions, even if